Working Papers

 Family Businesses, Nepotism, and Productivity (with Hsien-Ming Lien)

 Abstract: This paper provides the first systematic evidence on kinship networks within and across businesses by linking comprehensive administrative data on family ties, firm ownership, firm-to-firm transactions, and employer-employee records for the universe of firms in Taiwan.
 The unique dataset enables us to document the importance of family connections both within and across firms.
-We find that 40% of firms employ a family member, and 32% have a family member who owns another firm.
-When two firms are owned by members of the same family, there is a 25% likelihood that they will trade, with transaction values higher than those between non-family trading partners.
-These patterns suggest that family ties contribute to shaping business networks, and raise questions about their impact on firm performance.
-Using a stacked event study design, we examine the effects of ownership transfers on firm performance, distinguishing between transfers to children or spouses, more distant family members, and unrelated individuals.
-Our findings show that while firms transferred within family experienced little change in sales, firms transferred to unrelated individuals increased sales by over 13%.
-The improvement can be attributed to the restructuring of employee and supply chain networks, as firms recruit more new employees and establish new supplier-buyer relationships.
+We document that 40% of firms employ family members and 33% have family owners with relatives owning other firms.
+Family-linked firms have a 25% likelihood of trading with each other at higher transaction values than non-family partners.
+These patterns suggest that family ties contribute to shaping business networks and raise questions about their impact on firm performance.
+Using a stacked event study design, we examine the effects of ownership transfers on firm performance, comparing ownership transfers to family members versus unrelated individuals.
+While firms transferred within the family experienced little change in sales, firms transferred to unrelated individuals increased sales by over 13% four years later.
+The improvement can be attributed to the restructuring of employee and supply chain networks, as firms recruit new employees and establish new supplier-buyer relationships.

 Formal Labor Market Dynamics in Developing Countries (with Anne Brockmeyer, François Gerard, Gabriel Ulyssea, Coauthors)